Metropolitan areas of Mexico

 A map showing the location of the metropolitan areas in Mexico in 2004.

-Metropolitan areas of Mexico have been traditionally defined as the group of municipalities that heavily interact with each other, usually around a core city, in Mexico.
+Metropolitan areas of Mexico have been defined as the group of municipalities that heavily interact with each other, usually around a core city, in Mexico.
 The phenomenon of metropolization in Mexico is relatively recent, starting in the 1940s.
 Because of an accelerated level of urbanization in the country, the definition of a metropolitan area (in Mexican Spanish: zona metropolitana) is reviewed periodically by the Mexican population and census authorities.

 Identifying metropolitan areas in Mexico

 One of the first studies on a methodology to define and quantify the metropolitan areas in Mexico was published by El Colegio de México in 1978.
 In Luis Unikel's book "Urban Development in Mexico: Diagnosis and Future Implications", a metropolitan area was designated as "the territorial area that includes the political and administrative units from a central city, and any contiguous, urban political and administrative units with a direct socioeconomic interrelation with the central city, and viceversa".
 12 metropolitan areas were identified, containing 25.6 percent of the national population.

 A 1993 study published by Mexico's National Institute of Public Administration (INAP), "Metropolitan and Regional Government and Management", defined a metropolitan area as "the physical or functional union of two or more municipalities that contain a central city and its contiguous locations, or a central city and surrounding locations under its socio-economic influence", and increased the number of metropolitan areas to 37.

 In 2004, a joint effort between the National Population Council (CONAPO), INEGI and the Ministry of Social Development (SEDESOL) agreed to officially define metropolitan areas as any of the following: